Melvin Gordon III Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 - He has handled 78, or 46.7%, of his team's 167 rushing attempts this season.

-- The Broncos, who rank 21st in the NFL in points scored, have attempted a pass 60.1% of the time while opting for the ground attack 39.9% of the time.
+- The Broncos, who rank 21st in the NFL in points scored, have attempted a pass 60.1% of the time while running the ball 39.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gordon's matchup with Washington.